Jay Sweet (musician): Music career

 Sweet studied jazz performance and composition at Berklee College of Music under Whit Browne and John Lockwood.

 His debut album The Chase (2000) was noted by DownBeat for its “swinging originals.”

 After returning to New Jersey, he performed extensively in the New York–Tri-State jazz scene, appearing with Norman Simmons, Ted Curson, and Bruce Williams.

 In 2025 he co-founded Atmospheric Trio, whose debut album Following Polaris was praised by All About Jazz for its “intriguing textures and deep interplay” and described by The Jazz Word as “a hauntingly beautiful fusion of Americana and modern jazz.”

 Author

 In 2021 Sweet published A History of American Music: 1750–1950 – An Origin Story with Kendall Hunt Publishing Company.

 In 2025 Kendall Hunt published Sweet’s textbook Global Pop Music: The Music of a Connected World.

 In 2024 Kendall Hunt released Sweet’s textbook The Music of 1964: The 50 Most Impactful Albums.

 In 2025 Kendall Hunt published Sweet’s textbook From Sound to Sense: Modern Explanation of Music Appreciation, History, and Evaluation.

 In 2025 Equinox Publishing released Sweet’s biography Ray Brown: His Life and Music, which has been reviewed internationally.
 UK Jazz News described it as “a deeply researched and valuable contribution to jazz history”, PopMatters called it “a balanced, authoritative account”, and Jersey Jazz published an extended excerpt and review by Joe Lang.

-Teaching materials

-Sweet has authored several instructional texts used in his university and academy teaching, including: